SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - Play Hocus Focus

-### Back into it
+### Back into it: screen reader testing

+TODO: Is this a good spot for it?
+Before lunch better?
+{: .boxout .boxout-todo}

-- Questions?
+- Break after about halfway through for Questions?
 Questions!
 Questions.
-- Pick 'n' mix activities
+    - If you have a question, chances are somebody else does too.
+    - Do screen reader users do {thing}?
+    - What's "good" for {thing}?

 ### Automated vs manual